CZ-NIC/knot/doc/operation.rst

 Special states for algorithm rollover:

-- ``retire-active`` — The key is no longer published in the zone, but still used for signing.
+- ``post-active`` — The key is no longer published in the zone, but still used for signing.

 The states listed above are relevant for :doc:`keymgr <man_keymgr>` operations like generating a key, setting its timers and listing KASP database.